crackcomm/ocaml-boxroot/README.md

   deletion implemented by assigning `()` using Obj.magic.
 - `gc`: a C implementation of the previous using `caml_alloc_small(1,0)`,
-- `boxroot`: a `boxroot` disguised as an immediate,
+- `boxroot`: a `boxroot` disguised as an immediate (reference implementation described further below),
+- `dll_boxroot`: idem, but using a naive implementation with doubly-linked lists,
 - `global`: a block allocated outside the OCaml heap (disguised as an immediate) containing a global root, and
-- `generational`: like the previous one, but using a generational global root.
+- `generational`: idem, but using a generational global root.

 The various implementations have similar memory representation, some